dewi-alliance/hotspot-manufacturers/manthink-light_hotspots.md

 - We plan to provide configuration through WiFi, Bluetooth and web
 - We plan to provide OTA service platform to complete the update of hotspots software.
 - Concentrator based on the Semtech SX1302
-- Cortex-A53 CPU with 4G eMMC Flash and 512M DDR3 RAM in GDO31x and GDI31x
+- Cortex-A53 CPU with 4G eMMC Flash and 512M DDR3 RAM in GDO31x
-- ECC608 encryption chip for storage of swarm keys and other important informations in GDO31x and GDI31x
+- ECC608 encryption chip for storage of swarm keys and other important informations in GDO31x
-- Wi-Fi: RTL8821 IEEE802.11a/b/g/n/ac , Ethernet Connectivity in GDO31x and GDI31x
+- Wi-Fi: RTL8821 IEEE802.11a/b/g/n/ac , Ethernet Connectivity in GDO31x
-- Bluetooth: BT V4.1 EDR in GDO31x and GDI31x
+- Bluetooth: BT V4.1 EDR in GDO31x
-- GPS Module: Surpport BDS/GPS/GLONASS ,
+- GPS Module: Surpport BDS/GPS/GLONASS
 ## Manufacturing Information
 - We have built and delivered radio hardware products before.
 - We have built gateways before.